Main illustration: Savannah Rusher

 How customer support sessions work

-A member of our support team (usually me in the Dublin office, for instance) walks a small group of Intercomrades through best practices for using our inbox, chatting to customers, and answering their questions with empathy through our messenger.
+A member of our support team walks a small group of Intercomrades through best practices for using our Inbox, chatting to customers, and answering their questions in a personal, human way using conversational support.

 Onboarding and beyond